 Thesaurus – This tool is so helpful to break past a difficult spot or to jog your memory in a different direction.
 I will look up one of the words on my map and write down a few synonyms to see if they spark any natural associations.

-Wikipedia – This is a great source to help draw from historical references, symbolism, definitions or culture references.
+Wikipedia – This is a great source to help draw from historical references, symbolism, definitions, or cultural references.

 Step Three.
 Organize + Combine